 Rappellers usually work in small numbers (2-8) until the fire is out and then pack all of their fire gear (the average pack weight being 100lbs per person) out to the nearest road to be picked up, which could be several miles away.
 Rappellers get strategically placed throughout the fire season in order to respond to fires nationwide.

 Smokejumper: Smokejumpers have many similarities to Rappellers except Smokejumpers parachute from a plane into the fire area rather than rappel off a helicopter.
 They have the potential to work in slightly larger numbers (planes are larger than helicopters and hold more people) of 2-20 as well.
-Smokejumpers require additional skill sets as well (e.g. technical tree climbing) and specialize in managing the complexities of rapidly growing fires.
+Smokejumpers require additional skill sets (e.g. technical tree climbing, etc.) and specialize in managing the complexities of rapidly growing fires.

 What is a typical day for a wildland firefighter?